Jerome State Historic Park

-Jerome State Historic Park is a state park of Arizona, US, featuring the Douglas Mansion, built in 1916 by a family of influential mining entrepreneurs in Jerome, Arizona, a mining region in the northeast of the Black Hills, east Yavapai County.
+Jerome State Historic Park is a state park of Arizona, United States, featuring the Douglas Mansion, built in 1916 by a family of influential mining entrepreneurs in Jerome, Arizona, a mining region in the northeast of the Black Hills, east Yavapai County.
 A museum is located in the old Douglas Mansion.

 Jerome State Historic Park reopened on October 14, 2010, after being closed since February 27, 2009, because of budget cuts and the need to repair the historic mansion.
 Renovation and stabilization were funded by a state heritage grant and donations from the Douglas family.
 The park is open on a seven-day schedule thanks to additional funding raised by Yavapai County, the city of Jerome, and the Jerome Historical Society.

 Douglas Mansion

 The Douglas Mansion has been a landmark in Jerome since 1916, when Jimmy Douglas built it on the hill just above his Little Daisy Mine.

 Douglas designed the house as a hotel for mining officials and investors as well as for his own family.
 It featured a wine cellar, billiard room, marble shower, steam heat, and, much ahead of its time, a central vacuum system.
 Douglas was most proud of the fact that the house was constructed of adobe bricks that were made on the site.
 The house is the largest adobe structure in Arizona.

 He also built the Little Daisy Hotel near the mine as a dormitory for the miners.
 The concrete structure still stands.
-It was recently remodeled into a private residence.
+It has been remodeled into a private residence.